Cherokee Nuclear Power Plant: Filming

 The turbine pit, which was a large irregularly-shaped structure, was modified to hold 2.2 e6USgal of water.
 But when cinematographer Al Giddings visited the site he found the potential tank was still not quite large enough for the production's needs.
 Cameron then investigated the original containment vessel for the reactor chamber, a cylindrical structure 200 ft across, 55 ft deep.
 Following modifications, this vessel was converted into a vat able to hold 7.5 e6USgal of water.
 This containment vessel became "A" tank while the smaller turbine pit was the "B" tank.

 "B" tank was used for all the interiors of the submarine, the Sub Bay set and for the "wet-for-wet" miniature work.
 The "A" tank was used for the main exterior of Deepcore and for the full-sized exterior Montana missile deck section.
-(The Deepcore structure is visible in the pre-2007 Historical Imagery views on Google Earth.)
 The water depth and length of time spent submerged meant that the cast and crew had to endure decompression treatments.

-Interior sets for Deepcore as well as other production sets were built inside the nearby warehouses on the site.
+Interior sets for Deepcore and other production sets were built inside the nearby warehouses on the site.